t0mpr1c3/DAKexport/README.md

 (see [DAKimport](https://github.com/t0mpr1c3/DAKimport)).
 There is an initial header of 0xF8 bytes whose important content is known.
 Following that is a block of colour data, one byte per stitch from left to right, top to bottom, whose contents references a panel of colour data.
-A second block of stitch data, again one byte per stitch, is unknown.
+This is followed by a second block of stitch data, also one byte per stitch, whose contents are unknown.
 The raw data are obfuscated to produce a compact binary file.

 A series of experiments will be necessary to discover the stitch codes (Agnes?)